ApocalypseCore Manifesto – Part 1

 The unstoppable terror of economic expansions, political oligarchies run rampant, and the psychological affects become side-effects of how these factors manifest within our communities and in our own individual quotidian functioning – the ever-present, the unavoidable.

-Apocalyptic Expressionism is the visual and the tangible threat of the end, in however that manifests, psychologically, spiritually, technologically, or physically.
+Apocalyptic Expressionism is the visual and the tangible threat of the end, in however that manifests – psychologically, spiritually, technologically, or physically.
 It is the consciousness and fear of loss and a marginalised existence.
-It is the way we have experienced the fear [of death] and how that fear was first introduced to us and where it went, if it ever left, or how we carry it.
-It is the melancholy and anxiety of the pre- and post-traumatic and of affective response of what language cannot grasp.
+It is the way we have experienced that fear (of death) and how that fear was first introduced to us, where it went – if it ever left, or how we carry it.
+It is the melancholy and anxiety of the pre- and post-traumatic and of the affective response of what language falls short in attempts to describe.

 It is the struggle with navigating all this and the acknowledgment of how powerless we all truly feel in the face of it.

 Sometimes these states of being take form.
-They become creatures that hold these states of being for us – as we set aside our fears and emotions in order to go about our days.
-This becomes an expression of the mind as it clings and tries to processs these traumatic realities which shape how we move through this world – from the moment we enter it.
+They become creatures that hold these affects for us.
+So we can set aside our fears and emotions in order to go about our days.
+This becomes an expression of the mind as it clings to and tries to processs traumatic realities and these event horizons which shape how we move through this world – from the moment we enter it.

 This is an experiment.
 This is a test.